cedvdb/action-flutter-build-ios/README.md

  - IOS_GITHUB_KEYCHAIN_PASSWORD : A random string of your choosing
  - IOS_MOBILE_PROVISIONING_PROFILE_BASE64 : The base64 version of your.mobileprovision file

+# 3. Build locally with manual signing

+In Xcode, automatic signing should be checked for a new flutter project.
+Uncheck that box and select your provisioning profile from step #2.
+Then build your app locally.

+Once your app has been built locally, you should have a `ExportOptions.plist` file created in the build directory `build/ios/ipa/ExportOptions.plist`.

-# 3. Add export options
+# 4. Add export options

-add the following `GithubActionsExportOptions.plist` file to the ios directory
+Copy the content of `ExportOptions.plist` from the build in step #3, and add it to a new `GithubActionsExportOptions.plist` file in the ios directory.
+This will be used by the action to sign the app.

 ```
 <?xml version="1.0" encoding="UTF-8"?>